Dynamic Facility Location under Cumulative Customer Demand: Solution Methods

-\paragraph{Forward Greedy Heuristic.} This heuristic follows a myopic approach of perceiving customer demand at each time period and then choosing the best location (i.e., the one that provides the highest marginal contribution) accordingly.
-We highlight that this heuristic does not ignore demand accumulation, but rather neglects future effects of current location decisions.
+Another reasonable strategy is to perceive customer demand at each time period and then myopically choose the best location (\ie, the one that provides the highest marginal contribution) accordingly.
+This heuristic, referred to as Forward Greedy Heuristic (FGH), takes the cumulative demand behaviour into consideration, but neglects future effects of current location decisions.
 Although the Backward Greedy Heuristic presented in Section~\ref{sec:complexity} is similar to the Forward Greedy Heuristic in nature, we cannot trivially extend the approximation guarantees of the former to the latter (see Theorem~\ref{thm:approximation}).
 Algorithm~\ref{alg:frw-greedy} presents the pseudocode of this heuristic.